Theskrtnerd/Theskrtnerd.github.io/content/posts/exploring-the-future-of-ai-backdoor-attacks.md

 ---
 ## Introduction

-For the last semester I've been doing some AI research on backdoor attacks, which is a significant area of research in the landscape of AI security.
-With that in mind, here are a few stuff I want to note down as well as some predictions about this topic in the future.
+For the last semester Me and my friend [Khanh](https://khanhgn.vercel.app/) haven been doing some AI research on backdoor attacks, which is a significant area of research in the landscape of AI security.
+With that in mind, here are a few stuff we want to note down as well as some predictions about this topic in the future.

 But what exactly is a backdoor attack?
 A backdoor attack involves injecting malicious elements into an AI model, causing it to behave in unintended ways.
 But what's cool about backdoor attacks is that it's usually hidden, so the user/creator won't be able to know the model is backdoored, and the attack can only be triggered using a trigger (e.g. a keyword/specific icon in the prompt).
 This subtlety allows the backdoor to remain under normal usage, but will malfunction when a malicious user enter a trigger.